SpareCores/sc-www/src/assets/articles/metaflow-resource-tracker.md

 and system level.

-The highest level of abstraction is the `ResourceTracker` class, which spawns or forks descendant process(es) for the data collection, so not blocking your Python script or application.
+The highest level of abstraction is the `ResourceTracker` class, which spawns or forks descendant process(es) for the data collection, so it doesn't block your Python script or application.
 Quickstart example:

 <pre class="line-numbers"><code class="language-python">